Mike Aparo- Part Time PE

 Physical Education News:

-A group of Bugbee 5th graders participated in the town-wide Track and Field event at Conard High School.
+A group of Bugbee 5th graders participated in the town-wide Track and Field event at Conard High School in May.
 Mr. Lopez, PE Teacher, shared that "students represented Bugbee with excellent sportsmanship, tons of cheering for each other and some awesome 'on the track' performances!"

 Photo/Video Gallery: Check out our students in action in the Gym!
 Photos/Videos coming soon!

 Quality physical programs recognize and develop individual needs and talents through creative movement experiences to ensure that students achieve their personal best and develop in a positive , responsible and cooperative environment.
 A highly effective program will help students build a foundation for developing lifelong wellness skills that encourage a desire for continued participation in physical activity.
 Through their active engagement in our program students will:

 - Understand movement concepts and dem- onstrate movement patterns.

 - Understand and master, or show progress toward mastery, in the four components of physical fitness as defined by the Connecti- cut Physical Fitness Assessment.

 - Demonstrate the skills necessary to par- ticipate in cooperative learning activities.

 - Respect and show appreciation for the dif- ferences among people.